-Days of Future Past2 of 12
+10. X-Men: Days of Future Past

-The original X-Men story "Days of Future Past" was simply two issues of the main ongoing series (take that, 200+ issue events of today!), Uncanny X-Men #141-142.
+The original X-Men story 'Days of Future Past' was simply two issues of the main ongoing series (take that, 200+ issue events of today!), Uncanny X-Men #141-142.
 In a dystopian future, mutants have been rounded up into concentration camps; that is, the ones who haven't been slaughtered.

 While she succeeded, and the world was avoided (at least in one timeline), there were some lasting effects.
 Rachel Summers, a prominent character in today's X-Men titles, came from that alternate future.
 So did the hyper-advanced Nimrod Sentinel, which eventually became one of the components of the villain Bastion.

 In 2006, Marvel Comics decided they were going to ignite the cosmic corner of the Marvel Universe.
-Turning to Keith Giffen to orchestrate it, a mini-series was conceived of, along with four tie-ins, meant to establish characters new and old as major players in the Marvel universe.
+Writer Keith Giffen was tapped to conceive a limited series titled Annihilation - along with four tie-ins - intended to establish characters new and old as major players in the Marvel universe.

 But long before anyone could even conceive of carving out a whole corner of the Marvel Universe devoted to cosmic threats, Jack Kirby and Stan Lee created what may still be considered the ultimate cosmic threat: Galactus.

 The Silver Surfer also debuted here, and perhaps most importantly to the present-day Marvel stories, the Watcher played a major role.
 In fact, this is when the Watcher breaks his vow of non-interference - more than once - something he would do multiple times across the next five or so decades.

 There was a time when Frank Miller and David Mazzucchelli could basically do no wrong, and 1986-1987 was simply a magical time for the pair, who essentially reinvented major street-level vigilante heroes for both Marvel and DC in the span of about a year and a half.

-No, not 2015-16's Secret Wars -- but the original!
+No, not 2015-16's Secret Wars - but the original!

 1984.
 We gotta sell some Marvel toys!
 Let's bring everyone together, all the heroes and villains, and we can make a mint off it.

-The resulting battle saw Captain America, Captain marvel, Hawkeye, Iron Man (Rhodey), She-Hulk, Thor, the Wasp, the Fantastic Four (minus Invisible Woman), Spider-Man, Hulk, the X-Men, Magneto, Doctor Doom, Doc Octopus, Enchantress, Kang, Absorbing Man, Klaw, the Lizard, Volcana, Ultron, Titania, Molecule Man, and the Wrecking Crew all collide in combat.
+The resulting battle saw Captain America, Captain Marvel, Hawkeye, Iron Man (Rhodey), She-Hulk, Thor, the Wasp, the Fantastic Four (minus Invisible Woman), Spider-Man, Hulk, the X-Men, Magneto, Doctor Doom, Doctor Octopus, Enchantress, Kang, Absorbing Man, Klaw, the Lizard, Volcana, Ultron, Titania, Molecule Man, and the Wrecking Crew all collide in combat.